The UK recorded the highest inflation rate since 1992 for January of this year. The figure came in at 5.5%.

 After this inflation data was released, the pound strengthened slightly against the dollar.
 However, could it have a longer-term impact on sterling?

 Inflation is now well above the Bank of England’s target of 2%.
 Actions and comments from BoE officials surrounding this could have an impact on the pound going forward.
-If officials decide that action needs to be taken to combat rising inflation, then this could have a positive effect on the pound.
-Equally, if they take the view that this rise is temporary, then the pound could suffer.
+There are now rising expectations that the Bank of England will hike interest rates again at its next monetary policy meeting, which could provide support for sterling.

 Higher inflation is associated with hiking interest rates, and higher interest rates can attract foreign investment, which is likely to increase demand for the pound.